 - Only 1% of marketers believe they are delivering a consistent, personalized and contextually relevant experience across traditional and digital channels (CMO Council)

-- In a survey of 1,000 marketers worldwide by Rakuten Marketing, respondents estimated they waste an average of 26% of their budgets on ineffective channels and strategies
+- In a survey of 1,000 marketers worldwide by Rakuten Marketing, respondents estimated they waste an average of 26% of their budgets for marketing campaigns on ineffective channels and strategies

-There’s a strong business case for improving team collaboration.
+There’s a strong business case for improving cross-functional team collaboration.